Frequently Asked Questions

 The U.S. Constitution guarantees a republican form of government—this means for the benefit of the citizens rather than for the benefit of a ruler.
 James Madison described this type of government as one that obtains all its power from the people (Federalist Papers Number 39).

-The U.S. Declaration of Independence declares that people are endowed by their Creator with certain unalienable rights and can alter or abolish a government destructive of those rights.
-We believe the situation in Illinois is beyond reformation and will only be remedied through the state split process given to us in the U.S. Constitution.
+The U.S. Declaration of Independence states that people are endowed by their Creator with certain unalienable rights and can alter or abolish a government destructive of those rights.
+New Illinois believes the situation in Illinois is beyond reformation and will only be remedied through the state split process given to us in the U.S. Constitution.

-The State of Illinois has the highest state and local tax burden in the country, and yet it ranks dead last in economic health.
-Corruption in the state of Illinois is legendary and systemic.
-It has flourished under both parties.
-Corruption is a huge factor in our state’s fiscal incompetence.
+The State of Illinois has the highest state and local tax burdens in the country, yet it ranks dead last in economic health.
+According to Truth in Accounting, “Because Illinois doesn’t have enough money to pay its bills, it has a $175 billion financial hole.”

 People have voted, written, called and demonstrated for years, but the situation has gotten worse.
 The corruption in Illinois is such that conventional methods are ineffective.